How Did Germany React To The Conditions Of This Clause

 The debate surrounding the war guilt clause has raged for decades among historians.
 Some historians argue that Germany, with its aggressive foreign policy and support for Austria-Hungary's ultimatum to Serbia, bore a significant responsibility for the outbreak of the war.
 Others contend that the war was the result of a complex web of alliances, miscalculations, and imperial rivalries, and that assigning sole responsibility to Germany was a gross oversimplification.

 Regardless of the historical interpretation, the impact of the war guilt clause on Germany is undeniable.
-It fueled a deep sense of resentment and injustice, contributing to political instability, economic hardship, and the rise of extremist ideologies.
+Day to day, it fueled a deep sense of resentment and injustice, contributing to political instability, economic hardship, and the rise of extremist ideologies.
 The clause became a rallying cry for nationalist and revanchist movements that sought to overturn the treaty and restore Germany's national pride.

 Economic Repercussions: The Burden of Reparations